frostrubin/GeekTool-Scripts/README.md

   2. Change paths that are hard-coded in the files (needed for things like images)
   3. Change certain info contained in the file (locations for weather-display)
   4. Run the scripts.
 Their output will tell you what to do.

+## Tips
+ - If you want anti-aliased fonts in GeekTool, use shadows.
+Shadows force anti-aliasing.
+Go to the fonts window and set the shadow slider to nearly zero.